Help Center/ Cloud Container Engine_Autopilot/ Getting Started/ Scaling a Workload Using an HPA Policy

 Tolerance Range: 30% to 70%

-Range at which scaling will not be triggered.
+Scale-in and scale-out thresholds.
 Scaling will not be triggered when the metric value is within the range.
-The desired value must be within the tolerance range.
+This range prevents frequent adjustments caused by slight fluctuation and ensures system stability.
+Note that the desired value must be within the tolerance range.

 4. Click Create.
 You can view the created policy in the HPA policy list.
 Its status is Started.